the-james-burton/microturbine/README.md

 ### develop

-1. install OpenJ9 from AdoptOpenJDK
 1. install SDKMAN!
-1. Use SDKMAN! to install gradle
+1. Use SDKMAN! to install Gradle
-1. Use SDKMAN! to install micronaut cli
+1. Use SDKMAN! to install Micronaut cli
+1. Use SDKMAN! to install GraalVM
 1. Install Kafka...
 ```shell
 sudo apt install openjdk-11-jre